murex/mikado-testbuilders-kata/java/BUILD_MANUAL.md

 # Java Build Manual

 ## Prerequisites

 ### Build Tools
 We provided the necessary to build the project with either [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/)!

-You are requested to ensure that you have at-least one of them installed on your machine.
+Please ensure that you have at-least one of them installed on your machine.

+### Java Version
+The source code of this project is compatible with [Java-8](https://www.oracle.com/java/technologies/java8.html) and above.
+In the [pom.xml](pom.xml) and [build.gradle](build.gradle), you can notice that the source version has been set to 1.8.
+Remember to change that configuration to your preferred version if needed.

 ### IDEs
 We are using [IntelliJ](https://www.jetbrains.com/idea/), but you can choose any IDE that